 I encourage you to make your own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.

 These chocolate crinkle cookies are best served on the day of baking, warm and crispy from the oven.
-Store them in an airtight container for up to a week, they will soften as time goes by.
+Any leftovers can be stored in a tin at room temperature, as it allows them to breath just enough that they stay crispy.
+An airtight container that’s not completely sealed will also keep your cookies away from humidity and moisture, but they will soften as time goes by.

 Chocolate Crinkle Cookies